kade-robertson/rust-template/README.md

 ## Usage

 Copy the files in this repo, except for the `Cargo.lock` and `CHANGELOG.md` files, or use the GitHub template tool, or use `cargo-generate`.
-In all cases, you will still need to find and replace all instances of `rust-template` and replace them with the name of your project. `cargo-generate` is not currently suitable for this repo's layout, so there's no real advantage to it over the easier methods already available.
+In all cases, you will still need to find and replace all instances of `rust-template` and replace them with the name of your project.

+### `cargo-generate`

+Support for `cargo-generate` is in early stages.
+Currently, the options provided in the prompts will only configure things related to the Dockerfiles and Github Actions workflows.
+Once set up, you will still have to go replace the remaining instances of `rust-template` with your package name, as currently `cargo-generate` isn't suitable for replacing these instances in a way that keeps this repo intact and runnable locally.

 ## Structure